oborys/webex_roullete/README.md

                     }
 ```

-After pushing buton with type `Action.Submit` on your webhook server you recive `POST` request like below :
+After pushing a button with type `Action.Submit` on the webhook server, you receive a `POST` request like below :

 ```
 {